5 stars

 Comparatively lower costs of expansion than the United States

-The U.S. and Canada are two similar countries, but there are some major differences.
-A 2016 study report by KPMG suggests that the cost of doing business in Canada is 14.6% lower for U.S. companies than in the U.S. This provides Canada with a competitive edge over not only the US, but other industrialized nations like the UK, Australia, Germany, and Japan as well.
+The U.S. and Canada are similar countries, but there are some major differences.
+A 2016 study report by KPMG suggests that the cost of doing business in Canada is 14.6% lower for U.S. companies than in the U.S. This provides Canada with a competitive edge over not only the US but also other industrialized nations like the UK, Australia, Germany, and Japan.

 Canada also boasts a number of business-focused policies and standards to help attract thriving businesses and innovative entrepreneurs.
 They include: